 2013 – June 2016 Six Reaching People member organisations came together to deliver comprehensive advice and guidance support to service users recovering from drug and/or alcohol use as part of the Leicester Recovery Partnership programme.

 2013 – late 2016 Reaching People members were key deliverers of the Moneywise programme, making financial expertise more accessible to those in need.

-The new Moneywise Plus programme, delivered from October 2016, builds on the success of Moneywise and now assists people not just with financial advice and information but also in becoming more confident with using digital technology to help with money management and job search.
+The Moneywise Plus programme, which we have been delivering since October 2016, builds on the success of the previous Moneywise programme and assists people not just with financial advice and information but also in becoming more confident with using digital technology to help with money management and job search.